backstreetbrogrammer/47_LoadBalancingAndDistributedStorage/README.md

 # Load Balancing and Distributed Storage

-> This is a tutorial course covering load balancing, distributed storage and databases.
+> This is a tutorial course covering load balancing, distributed storage and database sharding.

 Tools used:

-- JDK 8
+- JDK 11
 - Maven
 - JUnit 5, Mockito
 - IntelliJ IDE